 The most common sensation patients feel is the burning or stinging sensation caused by the anesthetic being applied to the skin.
 Expect to feel some sort of brief pain when the needle goes in.
 It should disappear within seconds or minutes and is a sign that the injection is in the right position.
 A twitching sensation or feeling of pressure is also possible.

-Immediately after the injection is finished, the doctor will stretch the muscles manually.
+Immediately after the injection, the doctor will stretch the muscles manually.
 He may use a vapocoolant spray on the area to help relax them before stretching.
 After that, a hot pack will be applied to the area for a few minutes.

 After this, you’ll stay in the office for another 20 minutes to be monitored for any reactions to the medication.